 I’d say that, ultimately, the future of human workers is rooted in making smart use of resources that machines haven’t mastered (and likely won’t, for a very long time): Human creativity and innovation.
 We’d better do it, too – it’s the only real way to thrive.

 Final words for now

 Learn to work smarter now so that you’ll be able to work even smarter later.
 Track and manage everything you have; turn today’s improved efficiency into tomorrow’s greater output.
-Better manage your technology so that you stretch your IT budget.
+Better manage your technology so that you can stretch your IT budget.
 If you need help doing this, contact us at Cimpl!
 As Canada’s leader in IT and telecom expense management we have been helping give companies greater visibility over all their IT and telecom assets for nearly 15 years.
 Our Cimpl software will help you get the most out of your IT spend!